A world without internet … In 2022, it almost seems impossible. But what if there was an internet shutdown for a day? What would happen?

 Utilities

-As countries around the world upgrade aging utility systems, many are turning to the Internet of Things to help improve processes.
+As countries worldwide upgrade aging utility systems, many are turning to the Internet of Things to help improve processes.
 For instance, many water treatment facilities now rely on smart sensors and an interconnected system based on the internet.

 David Kennedy, a former hacker for the NSA, told Tech Insider, though, that these systems would be particularly vulnerable in the event of a cyber attack.